A message from our team

 Like many other companies (as well as countries and individuals), our resilience has been tested under the unprecedented circumstances caused first by the pandemic and then the invasion of Ukraine.
 The impact on the production and movement of parts upon which many of our companies rely, coupled with soaring inflation rates, has created the perfect storm for a downturn.
 However, we are proud that despite these circumstances, we have remained steady and profitable.

 Where many sectors and companies have struggled, we have continued to prosper.
-Our success is a testament to our continued focus on sustainability-led and solution-oriented businesses.
+Our success is a testament to our continued focus on sustainability-led and solution-orientated businesses.
 Our portfolio companies that provide innovations like smart metering, low voltage electricity control and energy use monitoring have come into their own and been vital to customers struggling with energy costs.

 Overall, 2022 made it more apparent than ever that investing in the transition to a low-carbon society is imperative for humankind and a significant business success factor going forward.